Duality for Clans: an Extension of Gabriel-Ulmer Duality: The fat small object argument for clans

 restricts to an {isomorphism} between the functor category $[\colim(\CC),\mfx]$ and the full subcategory of $[\gcons \CC,\mfx]$ on functors which send the arrows of the splitting to identities.
 In particular, $(-\circ E)$ is fully faithful and thus it induces an isomorphism

 of co-presheaves of cocones for every diagram $D:\colim(\CC)\to\mfx$.
-In other words, $E$ is \emph{final}, which is the crucial point of the argument, and for which Peschke and Tholen give a more complicated proof in~\cite[Theorem~5.8]{peschke2020diagrams}.
+In other words, $E$ is \emph{final}, which is the crucial point of the argument, and for which Peschke and Tholen give a lengthier proof in~\cite[Theorem~5.8]{peschke2020diagrams}.

 Finality of $E$ implies that $D$ has a colimit if and only if $D\circ E$ has a colimit, and the existence of the latter follows if successive left Kan extensions along the composite $\gcons \CC\to \JJ \to 1$ exist.
 The first of these can be computed as fiberwise colimit since $\gcons\CC\to\JJ$ is a split cofibration~\cite[Theorem~4.6]{peschke2020diagrams}, which yields the inner term in the double colimit in the proposition. \end{proof}